 Scientific-based learning is a learning process that is guided by scientific principles (Marcus, Haden, & Uttal, 2018).
-This approach is characterized by highlighting the dimensions of observation, reasoning, discovery, validation and explanation of a truth (Cannady, Vincent-Ruz, Chung, & Schunn, 2019).
-Scientific learning is a learning process that is designed so that students actively construct concepts, laws or principles through the 5M stages of observing, questioning, collecting data, associating and communicating (Mills et al., 2019) Some of the principles of a scientific approach to learning activities are as follows: 1) child-centered learning; 2) learning forms self concept; 3) learning avoids verbalism; 4) learning provides opportunities for students to assimilate and accommodate concepts, laws and principles; 5) learning encourages an increase in children's thinking abilities; 6) learning increases student motivation; 7) provide opportunities for children to practice their abilities in communication; 8) there is a process of valiation of concepts, laws, and principles constructed by children in their cognitive structures.
+This approach is characterized by highlighting the dimensions of observation, reasoning, discovery, validation and planation of a truth (Cannady, Vincent-Ruz, Chung, & Schunn, 2019).
+Scientific learning is a learning process that is designed so that students actively construct concepts, laws or principles through the 5M stages of observing, questioning, collecting data, associating 12 d communicating (Mills et al., 2019) Some of the principles of a scientific approach to learning activities are as follows: 1) child-centered learning; 2) learning forms self concept; 3) learning avoids verbalism; 4) learning provides opportunities for students to assimilate and accommodate concepts, laws and principles; 5) learning encourages an increase in children's thin to practice their abilities in communication; 8) there is a process of valiation of concepts, laws, and principles constructed by children in their cognitive structures.